Skip to main content

 • portable microwave ovens and portable dishwashers;

-• carpets not included in building coverage (carpet installed over wood floors, etc.);
+• carpet installed over wood floors, etc.

-• laundry washers and dryers; and
+• laundry washers and dryers;

 The time to buy flood insurance is before the flood.

 • There is a 30-day waiting period for an NFIP policy to take effect.
-The time to buy flood insurance is before becoming aware of an anticipated flood.

 • If purchasing an NFIP flood policy at the time of purchasing a new home, the policy is effective immediately.